-In November 2002 and January 2003, post-mortem examinations of lungs from two diseased sheep from two different farms in the former Nord-Trøndelag county showed histopathological changes consistent with maedi.
-During the following investigations more than 15,000 sheep in 300 flocks were serologically examined for maedi-visna infection, and approximately 50 flocks were found to be seropositive (4, 5).
-The outbreak demonstrated the need for a nationwide surveillance programme, and up to 2018 no new cases of maedi were detected (4, 6)
+In November 2002 and January 2003, an outbreak of maedi was discovered in the former Nord-Trøndelag county.
+More than 15,000 sheep in 300 flocks were serologically examined for maedi-visna infection, and 61 flocks were found to be seropositive.
+The outbreak demonstrated the need for a nationwide surveillance programme, and up to 2018 no new cases of maedi were detected (4-5).